Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Can create a fixed value markup (such as $5), or a percentage markup (such as 5%).
 * The markup value can be positive yielding an increase in price, or negative yielding a decrease in price.
 * Uses familiar WooCommerce bulk edit actions `Set regular price` and `Set sale price`.
-* Puts the price increase (or decrease) in the options drop-down box alongside of the terms so customers can make informed decisions.
+* Puts the price increase (or decrease) in the options drop-down box alongside of the terms, so customers can make informed decisions.
 (Or, optionally, does not).
-* Can write a breakdown of the price modifications in the variation description so the itemization is visible to the customer.
+* Can write a breakdown of the price modifications in the variation description, so the itemization is visible to the customer.
 * Has been tested with Gutenberg and is fully compatible.

 == Installation ==